 - Home Equity – Home equity is the difference between the value of your home and your outstanding balance with your lender.
 The higher your home equity, the higher the loan amount you will be eligible for as you enter a refinance.
 If you still have a sizable balance with your lender on your first loan, consider paying down your mortgage before applying for a second one on your home.

-If after determining you have your income, credit history, and home equity in check, consider yourself a “good risk” in the world of home mortgage refinancing and seek out a reputable mortgage lender to get the application process started.
+If after determining you have your income, credit history, and home equity in check, consider yourself a “good risk” in the world of home mortgage refinancing and seek out a reputable mortgage lender, like the Loan Originators at North Country Savings Bank, to get the application process started.